beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

 ```

 > Note: in the output above, it feels like the intent might have been to
-> have the word `SPACE` on the first line, which would imply a semicolon
+> have the word `SPACE` on the first line.
+This speculation is further
+> bolstered by the presence of an explicit space after the word `IN`,
+> and the fact that subsequent code suppresses newlines liberally as it
+> packs the source in 80-column lines.
+To fix this, a semicolon would
-> at the end of the first line.
-But no such thing is present in the
+> have to be added at the end of the first line.
+But no such thing is
-> source.
+> present in the source.

 ## Execute User Command